woocommerce/woocommerce/readme.txt

 == Changelog ==

+* Fix - Order status translation in admin and account page.

 = 2.2.2 - 11/09/2014 =
 * Fix - Saving of variation stock when parent stock management is disabled.
 * Fix - "open_basedir restriction in effect" error caused on install when trying to create the WC logging directory.